Fall 2005-2009 Doctor of Philosophy, Sociology, University of Connecticut, Storrs

 Published Book Chapters:

-Acosta, Katie L. and Veronica Salcedo. forthcoming.
+Acosta, Katie L. and Veronica Salcedo.
+2018.
 Gender (Non) Conformity in the Family.
 In Handbook of the Sociology of Gender. edited by Barbara Risman, Carissa Froyum and William Scarborough.
 Springer Press

 Asencio, Marysol and Katie L. Acosta.
 2016.
 Una Cartografía De Las Sexualidades Latinas En Estados Unidos (Introducción), En Sexualidades Latinas en Estados Unidos, Marysol Asencio, editora, London, England: Frontpage Publications Limited.